 - 7.1 Unless otherwise agreed by the Parties or as required by Applicable Law, as soon as possible following a wildlife kill, one representative designated by each of KIA and AEM shall visit the kill location to prepare the carcass.
 Where feasible, AEM shall deliver salvageable wildlife parts to the HTO designated by KIA.
 In order to ensure timely salvage, KIA shall designate a representative within one (1) Business Day of a request to do so from AEM.
 Where immediate transport by AEM to the designated HTO is not feasible, KIA may provide direction to AEM for the proper storage of wildlife parts until transportation can be arranged.
-AEM shall pay for any costs associated with the preparation, storage and transport of wildlife kills, together with the costs incurred by the KIA representative in attending at the kill location. - 7.2 The Parties shall, within six (6) months of the Effective Date, develop a protocol for implementing all or part of section 7.1 of this Schedule so as to ensure the expeditious recovery of salvageable wildlife parts.
+AEM shall pay for any costs associated with the preparation, storage and transport of wildlife kills, together with the costs incurred by the KIA representative in attending at the kill location. - 7.2 The Parties shall have at all times during the Term a protocol for implementing section 7.1 of this Schedule so as to ensure the expeditious recovery of salvageable wildlife parts.